 Bordeaux Wine in the Dry Creek Valley

-Bordeaux wines produced by Dry Creek Vineyard proves that our valley may well be California’s undiscovered Cabernet country.
-Well known for our Zinfandel and Sauvignon Blanc, Dry Creek Valley actually has more acreage of Cabernet Sauvignon planted than any other varietal.
+Bordeaux wines produced by Dry Creek Vineyard prove that our valley may well be California’s undiscovered Cabernet country.
+Primarily known for Zinfandel, the valley has nearly as many acres planted to Cabernet Sauvignon.

 Cabernet Sauvignon grown in the Dry Creek Valley has contributed significantly to the blends of many well-known Cabernets from Napa and Sonoma.
 The unique terroir of our region contributes greatly to the flavor profile of Cabernet Sauvignon.
 The more distinctive aspects of the Dry Creek Valley appellation are: